 The Frisco Ski/Ride Hill is set to open December 19, 2019 through April 12, 2020.
 The hill will be open seven days a week to dusk most days weather dependent.
 Reservations are required for ski or ride lessons.

 Don’t think because it’s small, there won’t be great photo ops.
 The views from atop the Ski & Ride Hill are beautiful overlooking the town of Frisco and the southern tip of the Gore Range.

 Whether you want to go big or small, ski lessons at both Breckenridge Ski Resort and Frisco Adventure Park are the way to go for first-time skiers.

-Providing excellent customer service is a priority at Book Breck.
+Providing excellent customer service is a priority at 360 Blue.
 Taking the guess work out of where to go and what to do for our guests is just one part of providing excellent customer service.
 We are here to help you find the perfect vacation home and make the most of your time while in Breckenridge.